Many medicines may impair kidney function and cause kidney

 chronic kidney disease, your doctor may advise you to

 continue to take a medicine but may change how much you take.
 Or you may change to a different medicine.
 Don't stop taking any prescription medicines without talking to your doctor first.

-It is important to talk to your doctor about
+It is important to talk to your doctor or pharmacist about

 all prescription, over-the-counter, and herbal products